Housebuilder Partnerships

 • Well designed, value engineered schemes that support value for money for the State and hence affordability for occupiers.

-The LDA will work with its local authority partners to examine the appropriate tenure mix.
-This will be done by agreement with the housebuilder.
+The LDA will work with its Local Authority partners to examine the appropriate tenure mix.
+This will be done by agreement with the Housebuilder.

 The LDA reserves the right to update or alter any information contained in this EOI request at any time